There is a good chance Solid Power Inc. (SLDP) will undergo another restructuring. - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Aug 31 when Campbell Douglas M sold 170,000 shares for $6.41 per share.
 The transaction valued at 1,089,700 led to the insider holds 9,700,214 shares of the business.

 STEPHENS JOHN JOSEPH bought 30,000 shares of SLDP for $203,937 on Aug 30.
 The Director now owns 85,505 shares after completing the transaction at $6.80 per share.
 On Aug 30, another insider, Campbell Douglas M, who serves as the Chief Executive Officer of the company, sold 200,000 shares for $6.67 each.
 As a result, the insider received 1,334,000 and left with 9,870,214 shares of the company.